African Migrants Are Becoming A New Face Of The U.S. Border Crisis

 Michele, from Kinshasa in the Democratic Republic of Congo, was one of the few who did speak English.
 He says he, his wife and three children had to leave.
 They fled political strife and civil unrest in January, flying to South America and trekking north, crossing the U.S.-Mexico border in the Texas Del Rio sector.

 "Congo life is not good.
-The political situation is not good, and I came here," he says, declining to give their last name.
+The political situation is not good, and I came here," he says, declining to give his last name.
 "I think I'll have a good life."

 In Portland, Mireille and Filipe describe their own arduous journey.